openclarity/docs.openclarity.io/content/docs/getting-started/first-tasks/_index.md

 ---
-title: First tasks on the UI
+title: First Tasks on the UI
 weight: 200
 ---